containerd/containerd/docs/snapshotters/blockfile.md

 btrfs), the per-layer copy step described above is implicitly turned into a copy-on-write clone:

-- **Linux**: the snapshotter's copy goes through Go's `io.Copy` between two `*os.File` handles.
-On Linux this fast path *attempts* `copy_file_range(2)` first, which on a reflink-capable filesystem shares extents rather than duplicating them — so each per-layer copy completes almost instantly and consumes no additional space until either side is written.
-When `copy_file_range(2)` is not applicable (kernel/filesystem support, cross-device source/target, etc.), it falls back to `splice(2)` or a plain byte copy; the result is correct in all cases, just less space-efficient.
+- **Linux**: the per-layer copy is performed via `copy_file_range(2)`, which gives the underlying filesystem an opportunity to implement copy acceleration.
+On a reflink-capable filesystem this means the new blockfile shares extents with its parent rather than duplicating them, so the copy completes almost instantly and consumes no additional space until either side is written.
+When the filesystem (or kernel/source combination) cannot accelerate the copy, the call transparently falls back to a plain data copy; the result is correct in all cases, just less space-efficient.
 - **Darwin**: the snapshotter explicitly calls `clonefile(2)`, which provides the equivalent behavior on APFS.